Skip to main content

 Juvenile Crows or Ravens

-Juvenile crows are almost fully feathered, eyes open, and able to move around well on their feet.
-It is normal for a crow to be on the ground at this stage in life.
-Crows learn how to fly from the ground up.
-At this stage they are still being taken care of by the parents.
+At this stage, they are still being taken care of by their parents.
 If the parents are around, the juvenile crow will probably be vocal and spend a little bit more time in the open.
-When the parents are out foraging for food, the juveniles tend to be quiet, and hide in bushes.
-The only time you should intervene is if they are in imminent danger of being attacked by a cat, dog, or hit by a car.
-Crows are very intelligent, and tend to build their nest in safe places.
-If you do find a crow injured or in danger, it should be taken to a licensed rehabilitator.
+When the parents are out foraging for food, juvenile crows tend to be quiet and hide in bushes.
+The only time you should intervene when you find a young crow on the ground is if they are in imminent danger of being attacked by a cat or dog or hit by a car.
+If you do find a crow injured or in danger, they should be taken to a licensed rehabilitator.

-2. The baby is newly hatched and the nest cannot be found or is too high to reach
+2. The baby is newly hatched and the nest cannot be found or is too high to reach.

 5. The bird is falling over to one side.

-6. Is weak or shivering.
+6. The bird is weak or shivering.

-7. Is being attacked by other birds.
+7. The bird is being attacked by other birds.

-If you've found an injured animal and need information on where to take it, please call: (619) 299-7012
+For step-by-step instructions on what to do if you find an injured or orphaned wild animal, use our Wildlife Help Hub at sdhumane.org/wildlifehelp.
+If you've found an injured animal and need information on where to take them, please call: 619-299-7012

 pwl_mast_crow.jpg